 Once you are ready, head to the slopes!
 Zao Onsen Ski Resort has a nice variety of courses, so it is good to take a look beforehand.
 We strongly recommend the “Jyuhyogen Course (rime frost course),” where you can enjoy various fun slopes and rime frost.

-See the Zao Snow Monsters from Above on the Zao Ropeway (Time Required: About 1 Hour)
+See the Zao 'Juhyo' Snow Monsters from Above on the Zao Ropeway (Time Required: About 1 Hour)

 Get on at Zao Sanroku Station and transfer to the Sancho Line at Juhyo-Kogen Station, then get off at Jizo Sancho Station.
 From the peak, you can get a breathtaking view of the rime frost fields.